 How do mugshots end up in Google searches in the first place?

 Google looks at the overwhelming majority of websites on the internet on an almost constant basis.
-When new content is published, Google adds it to its search results.
+When new content is published, such as on public records databases in North Carolina and nearly every other state, Google adds it to its search results.
 Posted alongside your personal details, this means that your mugshot will often be displayed in Google’s listings when searching for your name.

 Can mugshots ever truly be removed from the internet?

 Yes.
 When the necessary steps are taken, there’s no reason that your mugshot should reappear on Google or elsewhere.